 Released: 2000, 2002

-Recommended Version: The computer ports are easily the ones to pick for their moddability and a much-improved interface over the PS2 version.
+Recommended Version: The computer ports are easily the ones to pick for their moddability (Deus Ex: Revision in particular is fantastic) and a much-improved interface over the PS2 version.
 However, the PS2 version is worth look for a few interesting exclusive elements - the characters are much more smoothly animated (utilizing motion capture to provide more expressiveness) and it contains exclusive FMVs for the intro and ending scenes.

 Tags: Action RPG, Science Fiction, Freeform Characters, Brutal Violence, Disturbing Themes, Voluminous Side Content, Adjustable Difficulty, Save Anywhere, Short Campaign, Cinematic Experience, Great Music